An Orientation for Your First Visit

 The best times to use the bathrooms are before or after Mass.
 However, if necessary during the Mass there are two good opportunities to use the bathroom: 1. at the halfway point in the Mass, immediatiatly after the priest gives his announcements, which is the time that the altar is being prepared.
 2. While everyone else is receiving communion.
 If possible, please refrain from using the bathroom during other parts of the Mass, especially during the most sacred time of the Eucharistic prayer when the priest is asking the Lord to change the bread and wine into the body and blood of Christ.

-Special Needs Accessibility?
+Special Physical Needs or Disabilities?

 ENTRANCE: A wheelchair ramp is located on the parking lot side of the building, toward the rear.

 SEATING: In the nave (people’s worship space) are set up rows of metal folding chairs which can be easily moved to accomidate a wheelchair.
 If needed, a chair with arms is available by request: Contact Us

 OTHER NEEDS: Should you have any special requests, please Contact Us and we will do all that we can to accomidate any needs that you may have.